- Prerequisites

 - Enter Edit mode.
 Open time selection window.
 Change the interval and aggregation function.
 Update the time window and apply changes.

-Congratulations!
-You have added alarm widget.
-Now it’s time to configure alarm rules and raise some alarms.
+Now it's time to configure alarm rules and raise some alarms.

 Step 4.
 Configure alarm rules